IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Topic modeling experiments
 ### Goals
 Along with the rule-based text classification model, an unsupervised machine learning method for topic modeling has been conducted, specifically, the Latent Dirichlet Allocation (LDA).
 Two models have been developed using the Python's libraries **(1) Scikit-learn** and **(2) Gensim**.
+Both models have been trained on 18,200 news articles.
 The text preprocessing methodological choices have already been detailed in the Rule-based text classification chapter.

 #### Challenges
 + As the LDA algorithm is stochastic and the output is different every run, to ensure the reproducibility of the Scikit-learn and Gensim LDA models the random state parameter has been set to 0.